Is Troop 6000 still meeting during the COVID-19 pandemic?

 New York, NY 10005

-If your troop would like to donate money to Troop 6000, please visit girlscoutsnyc.org/donate and select Troop 6000 as your gift’s designation, or mail a check to:
+If your troop would like to donate money to Troop 6000, make a gift through our online form.

 Can my Girl Scout Troop work with Troop 6000 to earn their Gold, Silver, or Bronze Awards?